The-alpha-male/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Write a function that returns the reversed version of a list:

 - Prototype: `exports.esrever = function (list)`
-- You are not allow to use the built-in method reverse
+- You are not allow to use the built-in method `reverse`

 ## 9-logme.js
-Write a function that prints the number of arguments already printed and the new argument value. (see example below)
+Write a function that prints the number of arguments already printed and the new argument value.

 - Prototype: `exports.logMe = function (item)`
 - Output format: `<number arguments already printed>: <current argument value>`